haiku/website/content/development/coding-guidelines.md

 *   **Set your editor to 4 spaces per tab.** (_This is the standard used for the line-limit and for alignment [e.g. in class definitions], but if you aren't doing either of these things you can set your editor to whatever you want._)
 *   A line must not have more than 80 columns; when wrapping a line, you usually indent one extra tab, but that can get more depending on the contents.
+*   Always separate operators with a space on both sides, and use a space after comma.
 *   Use tabs to indent blocks.
 *   Lines that need broken up due to length need to have one additional indention.
 *   Functions/classes in namespaces are not indented.